flaturtha/64-testaments/madness-of-krill/madness_v1.md

 I looked up and down the street? *But muggers?
 Here?
 Or the imps?* Either way, the man needed help.

-I hiked up my pants and stepped into the shadows where he lay.
+I hiked up my trousers and stepped into the shadows where he lay.
 I put a hand on his shoulder.

 “Sir, sir?
 Are you okay?”